 Here’s how quick and easy it is to make.
 Just 3 simple steps.

-- Rub butter and herbs onto the raw turkey and place it in a slow cooker.
+- Rub the butter mixture onto the raw turkey and place it in a slow cooker.

 - Pour chicken broth in and replace the lid.
 Cook on low for 4 to 5 hours.